JohnQ00/GeoLocatorApp/README.md

 # geolocation_app

-A flutter application based on take the last 5 five locations of the user.
+A flutter application based on take the locations of the user.
+Besides it, calculates the distance between the user and a input given by the user.

 ## Getting Started